Sacramento Philatelic Society: Location

+Collection

+The Philatelic Society has approximately 1 million stamps, organized into 36 bins that they store as a group.

 SACAPEX

 The philatelic exhibition SACAPEX (Sacramento California Philatelic Exhibition) is sponsored by the society and is held annually.

 Organization

 The society operates by its set of by-laws.
-Elected officers are the president, vice president, treasurer, and members of the board of directors.
+Elected officers are the president, vice president, treasurer, secretary, and members of the board of directors.